juanlod/angular_e-comerce-MERN/back/README.md

 app.listen(port, () => {
   return console.log(`Express is listening at http://localhost:${port}`);
 });
+`

-5. Ejecutar el comando `npx tsc`
+5. Execute the command `npx tsc`

-6. Ejecutar el comando `node dist/app.js`
+6. Execute the command `node dist/app.js`

-7. Ejecutar el comando `npm install --save-dev eslint`
+7. Execute the command `npm install --save-dev eslint`

-8. Ejecutar el comando `npx eslint --init`
+8. Execute the command `npx eslint --init`
   * How would you like to use ESLint?: To check syntax and find problems
   * What type of modules does your project use?: JavaScript modules (import/export)
   * Which framework does your project use?: None of these